CSS-Electronics/api-examples/README.md

 ---

 ## Requirements
-- We recommend to install script dependencies based on the `requirements.txt` in each folder:
+We recommend to install script dependencies via the `requirements.txt` in each folder:
   ``pip install -r requirements.txt``

 ### Platforms supported